nocomplexity/SecurityArchitecture/simple-qa-checklist.md

 * complex mandatory maintenance and update processes.
 Too often these product introduces extra risks instead of mitigating risks.
 Deploying these products can be compared with deliberately installing a large backdoor in your trusted environment.

+Checklists help with improving all security management aspects like:

+* Developing and improving security architectures and designs.
+* Communication.
+E.g. after a security incident.
+* Evaluating quality of solutions.

 ## Simple checklist

 Simple is hard.
 Especially to manage and mitigate cyber security risks.
 The context of cyber security problems consist of a mix of: